brimdata/zed/README.md

 ## Install

 To install `zq`, you can
 clone the repo and compile the source.
-For Windows and MacOS, there are pre-compiled binaries at [Brim](https://www.brimsecurity.com/download/).
+For Windows, MacOS, and Linux there are pre-compiled binary [releases](https://github.com/brimsec/zq/releases).

 If you don't have Go installed, download and install it from the [Go downloads page](https://golang.org/dl/).